hatakkey/MAG-cups/docs/installation_verification.md

 ```

 ### 1.2. **Firewalld configuration**
-The firewall should be enabled ,If the firewall is not enabled or inactive, start the firewalld service:
+The firewall should be enabled, If the firewall is not enabled or inactive, start the firewalld service:
 ```bash
 [root@compute-1 MAG-cups]# systemctl status firewalld ● firewalld.service - firewalld - dynamic firewall daemon